grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 (input == "A") ? ".-." : "..."
 ```

 we can further note that it's only the middle character that changes depending on what we pass.
-Both left-most character and right-most character of the first row are always `.`.
+Both the left-most and the right-most character of the first row are always `.`.
 Thus, let's generalize even further, to end up with something like this:

 ```csharp
 public string[] ConvertToLedArt(string input)